 1. What is Beef Stew?

-- American Beef Stew: Reflects local tastes by incorporating regional ingredients like tomatoes, corn, or seasonal vegetables.
+- American Beef Stew: Mixes in local stuff like tomatoes, corn or other seasonal veggies.

 2. Health Benefits of Beef Stew

-- Nutritional Value: A typical serving of beef stew can provide a hearty dose of protein, as well as vitamins such as B6 and B12, iron, and zinc from the beef, along with vitamins A and C from the vegetables.
+- Nutritional Value: A serving packs protein, B6, B12, iron and zinc from the beef and vitamins A and C from the veggies.

 3. The Perfect Beef Stew Recipe